RobertArtigas/QRCodeUsingClass/README.md

 ## Requirements

 This project is wrapping the QRCoder .Net Wrapper in a .Net dll.
-# As such it requires .Net 4.6 to be installedon any computer using the wrapper.
+# As such it requires .Net 4.6 to be installed on any computer using the wrapper.

 ## Current working code within class wrapper.